Registration and Scheduling

 An administrative withdrawal is a request to withdraw from coursework after the last day to withdraw and receive a grade of “W” as listed on the Academic Calendar (https://mercycollege.edu/academics/academic-calendar).
 An administrative withdrawal request may be considered in cases when a student can provide evidence of having experienced exceptional circumstances that significantly impaired their ability to complete coursework and prevented withdrawal from courses as described in the Registration and Scheduling section in the College Catalog.

-A request for administrative withdrawal will not be considered while a grade appeal, program dismissal appeal, or college dismissal appeal is in process.
+A request for administrative withdrawal will not be considered while a grade appeal, program dismissal appeal, or College dismissal appeal is in process.

 Prior to requesting an administrative withdrawal, students will: